hanlin487/ECS150p2-User-Level-Thread-Library/REPORT.md

 a `void *` stack pointer, state, and thread context.
 There's also a queue for
 ready processes, blocked processes, and a thread TCB for the currently running\
 thread.

+### Thread Functions
+- The function to create a thread is similar to how queues are created with an\
+initial memory allocation however a `createThread()` function is implemented
+along with the `uthread_create()` function in order to take care of the memory allocation for the thread as well as it's context while the state is ready
+and the stack pointer is `NULL` on initialization.
+- The actual `uthread_create()` function